davydovanton/hanami-serializer/README.md

 end
 ```

-#### Custom serializator class
+#### Custom serializer class
-If you want to use custom serializator class you can override `#serializator` method like this:
+If you want to use custom serializer class you can override `#serializer` method like this:

 ```ruby
 # api/controllers/controller/index.rb